INTRODUCTION AND OVERVIEW TO COMMANDED OBSERVANCES AND HOLY CONVOCATIONS

-Although it is not specifically recorded in the Bible, it is very likely that, before the descendants of Abraham began to live in Egypt, they worshiped God in the same way he didCoffering sacrifices and keeping the other laws of God.
+Although it is not specifically recorded in the Bible, it is very likely that, before the descendants of Abraham began to live in Egypt, they worshiped God in the same way he did--offering sacrifices and keeping the other laws of God.

 While in Egypt, the Israelites lost most of their knowledge about how to worship God through the offering of sacrifices and the observing of his special days of worship.

 As God prepared to free the Israelites from slavery, he revealed the month and the day from which all of his commanded observances were to be calculated.
 This is important because he gave this information before the Israelites received instructions about the Passover, the Festival of Unleavened Bread, the Ten Commandments, or the Sabbath.
-See Ex.12:1-25; and chapters 19 & 20.
+See Ex.12:1-25; and chapters 19 and 20.

 THE INSTRUCTIONS TO NATIONAL ISRAEL

-Exodus 29:38-46 shows that, during Moses' first 40 days on Mount Sinai, God gave instructions for the daily sacrificial worship service and placed special significance on the Sabbath, the New Moons, and the annual festivals by requiring additional sacrifices on these special days (Num.chps.28 & 29).
+Exodus 29:38-46 shows that, during Moses' first 40 days on Mount Sinai, God gave instructions for the daily sacrificial worship service and placed special significance on the Sabbath, the New Moons, and the annual festivals by requiring additional sacrifices on these special days (Num. chps.28 and 29).
 By doing this, God revealed that these days are very special to him, and that they are not like any other days of the year.
 Moreover, it is evident that Israel was required to worship God through the sacrificial system and the observance of these special days during the year.

 An Identifying Sign

 The Israelites were chosen by God to become an example of righteousness to the world.
-God gave them his righteous laws to govern their national and individual behavior and he gave them a worship system that was different from all other nations.
+God gave them his righteous laws to govern their national and individual behavior and he gave them a worship system which was different from all other nations.
 By their obedience to God's law and their performance of his formal worship system, the Israelites would be set apart from the world and identified as his people.

 "And the Lord spoke to Moses, saying, Speak you also to the children of Israel, saying, Truly my sabbaths you shall keep: for it is a sign between me and you throughout your generations; that you may know that I am the Lord that does sanctify you" (Ex.31:12-13 KJV).

 These Sabbaths are not Israel's Sabbaths, nor are they the Jew's Sabbaths; they are God's Sabbaths.
 God clearly said, "My sabbaths you shall keep:" These Sabbaths belong to God!
 They are his!
 And he requires their observance for a specific purpose.
-The Hebrew word 'owth' in Exodus 31:13, is translated into the English as 'sign' and it can mean 'a mark', 'a sign', or 'an ensign which is voluntarily accepted', 'a flag', 'a beacon', 'a monument', 'evidence', or 'a token.'
+The Hebrew word owth in Exodus 31:13, is translated into the English as sign and it can mean a mark, a sign, or an ensign which is voluntarily accepted, a flag, a beacon, a monument, evidence, or a token.
 The keeping of these Sabbaths by the Israelites was one of the signs that they were the people of the Creator God.

 "The Eternal spoke to Moses, saying, Speak to the children of Israel, and say to them, Concerning the feasts of the Eternal, which you shall proclaim to be holy convocations, even these are my feasts" (Lev.23:1-2 Para.).